jaypatel1210/ionic-facebook-signin/README.md

 ## Ionic Facebook Firebase Signin

--> To get started with Facebook sign in, we need to install a Capacitor plugin:
+_To get started with Facebook sign in, we need to install a Capacitor plugin:_
 ```
 npm install capacitor-firebase-auth
 npx cap update